linode/docs/docs/security/setting-up-tinc.md

 ![Centralized VPN cheat-sheet](/docs/assets/tinc-4-node-cheat-sheet.jpg)

-After the previous two chapters, you should be familiar with the configuration procedure:
+After the previous two sections, you should be familiar with the configuration procedure:

 1. Install tinc VPN on each node.
 2. Create VPN working directory on each node.